We’ve just released our latest product: 20i Managed Hosting on a Virtual Private Server.

 We wanted the integration to be so tight that it’s almost invisible; this means connecting up every auxiliary service of our standard cloud hosting onto Managed VPS.

-I know from experience that we don’t do things by halves: all 20i products and services innovate in some way.
+I know from experience that we don’t do things by halves: all 20i services innovate in some way.
 What’s so special about the 20i Managed VPS compared with those from competitors?

-Well, this is our secret sauce so to speak: you’ll have read about our creative use of PHP-FPM, and we’ve taken this a step further with Managed VPS.
+Well, this is our secret sauce so to speak: you’ll have read about our creative use of PHP-FPM, and we’ve taken this a step further with the new 20i VPS.

 Shared hosting is configured in a special way to allow large numbers of FPM pools for large numbers of users.
 This isn’t the case with Managed VPS, so the machines have an even better setup for fast PHP execution, with much longer OpCache times and other tuning tweaks.